Many people believe in the logic:

 “When we are happy—when our mindset and mood are positive—we are smarter, more motivated, and thus more successful.” -Shawn Achor, The Happiness Advantage

 It gets even better.
-Many researchers have noted that there’s an “upward spiral” at work here, with different factors providing positive reinforcement to other factors:
+Many researchers have noted that there’s an “upward spiral” at work here.
+There are different factors providing positive reinforcement to other factors:

 “several pieces of evidence… suggest the presence of upward spirals—that is, where positive emotions trigger an adaptive outcome related to career success, which in turn triggers more positive emotions and further success.” -Lisa Walsh, Julia Boehm, and Sonja Lyubomirsky in their 2018 paper

-Since we’re talking about complex phenomena like people, their emotions, and their performance in social settings, we must be mindful of nuances.
+Since we’re talking about complex phenomena like people, their emotions, and their performance in social settings, there are nuances.
 A 1999 study noted that there’s likely a “bidirectional relationship” between happiness and job performance, with happiness helping to drive high performance, and high performance likely to boost happiness.
 It may be more complicated than that.
-There may be what Lyubomirsky et al. call a “chain of reciprocal relationships,” where sets of variables affect other factors over time iteratively.
+There may be what Lyubomirsky and her colleagues call a “chain of reciprocal relationships.”
+Sets of variables affect other factors over time iteratively.

 Biology at Work

-When we feel positive emotions, we’re flooded with the neurotransmitters dopamine and serotonin, which activate and stimulate the learning centers in our brain, helping us think more quickly and creatively, organize new information, and improve our analytical and problem-solving skills.
-Essentially, our brains get primed for us to become more thoughtful, creative, and open to new ideas.
-Other people pick up on this, and we can work more effectively with them.
+When we feel positive emotions, we’re flooded with the neurotransmitters dopamine and serotonin.
+These activate and stimulate the learning centers in our brain, helping us think more quickly and creatively, organize new information, and improve our analytical and problem-solving skills.
+Essentially, we prime our brains to become more thoughtful, creative, and open to new ideas.
+Other people see this, and we can work more effectively with them.

 These findings are powerful, with profound implications for how we should live and work—and how we should think about approaching them.
 We can begin by engaging in happiness-promoting activities backed by research.

-But let’s not get carried away and take this logic too far.
+But let’s not take this logic too far.
 This isn’t about simplistic positive thinking.
 Having a positive outlook is a related factor but not central to the drivers here.
-Just because happiness promotes career success doesn’t in any way imply that it’s the only factor in success.
+Just because happiness promotes career success doesn’t imply that it’s the only factor in success.
 Surely, there are many.
 And it doesn’t imply that unhappy people can’t be successful.

 It doesn’t mean that organizations should hire only outwardly happy people.
 Or that they should mandate happiness activities for all workers.
 This can turn Orwellian quickly.